Table of Contents

 - Filters may not last 6 months for some homes

-The Woder WD-S-8K-DC is a WQA certified under sink water filter that can remove contaminants that give water a bad taste and odor, like chlorine, as well as heavy metals, lead and chromium.
-It has a 2 GPM flow rate, which is fairly good for an under sink filter.
+The Woder WD-S-8K-DC is a WQA certified undersink water filter that can remove contaminants that affect odor and taste of the water, like chlorine, as well as heavy metals, lead and chromium.
+It has a 2 GPM flow rate, which is fairly good for an under sink .

-The clear selling point of this filter is that it has an ultra-high capacity, lasting up to 3 years, or approximately 8,480 gallons.
-It lasts longest when you use it with water that has been municipally treated, and not well water.
+The clear selling point of this multi-stage system is that it has an ultra-high capacity, lasting up to 3 years, or approximately 8,480 gallons.
+It lasts longest when you use it with drinking water that has been municipally treated, and not well water.

 You don’t need any plumbing skills or experience to install the Woder WD-S-8K-DC.
 It uses direct connect hoses that you can simply attach onto any US water valve under the sink of your choice (bathroom sinks included).

-The filters themselves have a unique technology that allows them to filter 99.9% of lead and chlorine, plus greatly reduce other contaminants, without removing healthy minerals from water.
-If you’re interested in high filtration but don’t want to lose out on certain minerals, a filter like this Woder system will work better for you than alternative reverse osmosis systems.
+The filters themselves have a unique technology that allows them to remove 99.9% of lead and chlorine, plus greatly reduce other contaminants, without removing healthy minerals from water.
+If you’re interested in high filtration but don’t want to lose out on certain minerals, a filter like this Woder system will work better for you than an alternative reverse osmosis system.

 - Filters last for up to 3 years